EffectConnect/MarketplacesPluginPS17/Readme.md

 ## Install module

-1. Download the [ZIP file](https://github.com/EffectConnect/MarketplacesPluginPrestashop/releases/ "Plugin ZIP") of the plugin.
+1. Download the latest release [effectconnect_marketplaces_x_x_x.zip](https://github.com/EffectConnect/MarketplacesPluginPrestashop/releases/ "Plugin ZIP") of the plugin.

 2. Upload the ZIP file in your Prestashop Environment (Modules -> Module Manager > Upload a module), select the downloaded file and the installation will start automatically.

 ## Configure module

-1. Make sure you have a EffectConnect account.
+1. Make sure you have a *new* EffectConnect account.

 2. Create API key in EffectConnect (API > Manager API keys > Create API key).
    - Type: 'custom'